istio/istio.io/content/docs/setup/kubernetes/additional-setup/sidecar-injection/index.md

 View detailed state of the injected pod.
 You should see the injected `istio-proxy` container and corresponding volumes.
 Be sure to substitute the correct name for the `Running` pod below.

 {{< text bash >}}
-$ kubectl describe pod sleep-776b7bcdcd-bhn9m
+$ kubectl describe pod -l app=sleep
 {{< /text >}}

 Disable injection for the `default` namespace and verify new pods are created without the sidecar.

 {{< text bash >}}
 $ kubectl label namespace default istio-injection-
-$ kubectl delete pod sleep-776b7bcdcd-bhn9m
+$ kubectl delete pod -l app=sleep
 $ kubectl get pod
 NAME                     READY     STATUS        RESTARTS   AGE sleep-776b7bcdcd-bhn9m   2/2       Terminating   0          2m